-- \boxtimes Interview(s) with administrative staff. - \boxtimes Interview(s) with residents. - □ Review of setting's policy and procedure - State license requirements: As required under MN Statute 144G.91, "Residents have the right to control personal resources."
+- \square Interview(s) with residents. - ⊠ Review of setting's policy and procedure - State license requirements: As required under MN Statute 144G.91, "Residents have the right to control personal resources."

-Setting's policy/procedures were reviewed and are compliant with HCBS settings rule requirements.
+Setting's policy/procedures were reviewed and are compliant with HCBS setting requirements.
 Setting's policy "Handling of Finances" states that the setting offers assistance to residents as needed with simple financial tasks as budgeting, paying bills and purchasing items for their homes, but not with larger financial tasks or property management.
-The policy also states that residents have access to these funds as needed.
+It also states that residents have access to these funds as needed.

 This right is reviewed with the resident upon move-in.
-Staff are trained on this right at hire and as part of staff annually training on the HCBS rule and Assisted Living Bill of Rights.
-One resident interviewed said their finances are handled by one of their children.
-Another stated that "I don't have to worry about money, someone else does that".
+Staff are trained on this right at hire and as part of staff annual training on the HCBS rule and Assisted Living Bill of Rights.
+The residents that were interviewed reported having their finances handled by family members, not by the setting.